nabeel-account/argocd-apps/README.md

 An app-of-app application is an ArgoCD application that points to other ArgoCD applications that point to the kubernetes manifest.

 An important feature of app-of-app is you only need to run this single ArgoCD application to deploy all other applications it references.

+2-helm-metrics-server.yaml
+Deploy a metrics server to retrieved cluster metrics